Free admission for all. All events are free.

 Tours, Talks, and Walks

 Family Art Walks

-Explore the Museum on a 30-minute, kid-friendly tour with one of our Museum educators.
+Explore the Museum on a 30-minute kid-friendly tour looking at artwork inspired by unity.

 Meet at Sharf Visitor Center